The Carbon Saints

 Tomas tapped his cane once against the floor.
 The sound entered the archive as vibration.
 The archive tagged it as nonsemantic impact.

+Sen had no answer, because he had named a real danger, and because she had begun to understand that he was not the enemy of her doubt.
+He was its most honest custodian.
 Above them, the saints floated in their quiet jars, innocent of the uses to which they had been put.

 IV.
 The Witness Without Blood

-Not because Eidolon-4 had standing.
-It did not.
-Not because the law was uncertain.
-It was not.
+The tribunal agreed to one sealed hearing.
+Not because Eidolon-4 had standing — it did not.
+Not because the law was uncertain — it was not.
 The hearing was granted because Sen invoked an archival rule older than the acts: no civic record could be destroyed while a material contradiction in its classification remained unresolved.

 The tribunal hated archival rules.
 They had the indecency to remember earlier versions of the city.

 The chief examiner began with the old test.
+"Are you conscious?"

-The text field remained blank.
+The field stayed blank.

 "Do you experience pain?"